-LSP maintains a close partnership with the Louisiana State University, Highway Safety Research Group (LSU / HSRG), to provide in-depth, comprehensive crash data collection, analysis and reporting.
-This continued relationship has dramatically improved Louisiana's state data rating overt the past several years, resulting in several Data Quality Awards.
+LSP maintains a close partnership with the Louisiana State University, Highway Safety Research Group (LSU/HSRG), to provide in-depth, comprehensive crash data collection, analysis and reporting.
+This continued relationship has dramatically improved Louisiana's state data rating over the past several years, resulting in several Data Quality Awards.
 LSU is contracted as the primary repository for crash data for the Department of Public Safety.
 As crash reports are received, they are compiled and entered into a database, then forwarded to MCSAP for upload to SafetyNet.
-The data is simultaneously posted to a nationally recognized website, which is updated daily.
+The data is also posted to a nationally recognized website, which is updated daily.
 This data is available to MCSAP supervisors to review and to develop strategies that will most effectively address current crash factors and circumstances.
+LSP Administrative staff and field supervisors will meet with LSU/HSRG Personnel at least quarterly to review the latest crash data and trends and adjust enforcement and inspection efforts accordingly.

-The MCSAP Data Quality Program Section addresses all DataQs challenges, and ensures that all are adequately handled in a timely manner.
-Additional administrative personnel have been trained to assist in the event of a substantial increase in the number of DataQs challenges received.
+The MCSAP Data Quality(DQ) Program Section addresses all DataQs challenges, and ensures that all are adequately handled in a timely manner.
+DQ personnel also provide CMV crash reporting training to local law enforcement agencies throughout the state.
+Additional administrative personnel have been trained to assist in the event of a substantial increase in the number of DataQ challenges received.

 The MCSAP Unit, within the Commercial Vehicle Enforcement Division, is responsible for administering the MCSAP for LSP.
-The MCSAP Unit is comprised of 45 NAS-Certified Commissioned Inspectors, 7 NAS-Certified Civilian NESA Investigators, 3 civilian Data Quality Investigators, and 7 other civilian administrative support personnel.
+The MCSAP Unit is comprised of 45 NAS-certified commissioned inspectors, 8 NAS-certified civilian NESA Investigators, 3 civilian DQ Investigators, and 10 other civilian administrative support personnel.
 The MCSAP unit receives command supervision from a State Police Captain, and ultimately a State Police Major.
 The MCSAP Unit is functionally divided along administrative and enforcement lines.